bzminer/bzminer/README.md

 Optionally they can be disabled directly from the `config.txt` file, under the gpu in the config.txt file, set `auto_start` to false

+### Auto fan
+Bz has an autofan ability to keep gpu at a target temperature.
+Set the target fan speed (as percentage) for devices, separated by a space.
+0 = auto, -1 = ignore, 100 = max.
+Optionally use target temperature format, eg. --oc_fan_speed t:N[fMin-fMax] where t is core, tm is mem , N is target temp, fMin is min fan speed percent, fMax is max fan speed percent fMin and fMax are optional eg. --oc_fan_speed t:75[25-75] tm:85[50-100] eg. --oc_fan_speed m:65

+config.txt example:
+`"oc_fan_speed": ["t:75", "t:72"]`

+where gpu 0 will target the core temp 75c and gpu 1 will target the memory temp 72c

 ### GPU Throttle Notifications

 BzMiner will color code certain elements based on whether they are causing the GPU to throttle (slowdown).
 Current Core and Memory temperatures, as well as Power limit are supported.